thecointech/thecoin/docs/deployment.md

 setup yarn for publishing Github packages:
-  Login to Github, create a new PAT with 'write:packages' permission Save the PAT to ~/.npmrc
+  Login to Github, create a new PAT with 'write:packages' permission Save the PAT to ~/.npmrc (note: don't rely on an LLM for file format)

 You also need to login to firebase.
 Navigate to root folder and run `yarn firebase login`